 - Add in additional toppings and flavor and mix it all up right before you eat it up!

 These will last a few days in the fridge, so they're the perfect breakfast to meal prep on the weekend and eat throughout the week!

 APPLE CINNAMON OVERNIGHT OATS RECIPE

 This is such a delicious way to eat apples with your breakfast.
 It's great for any time of the year, but it'll definitely have you pretending like it's fall when you're eating it!

-Add-Ins – A dash of cinnamon, 1-2 tsp brown sugar and ⅓ cup diced apple
+Add-Ins – A dash of cinnamon, 1-2 teaspoon brown sugar and ⅓ cup diced apple

 BANANA BREAD OVERNIGHT OATS

-Add-Ins – 2 tsp pecans, ½ tsp cinnamon, a dash of sea salt, ½ cup mashed banana, and 2 tsp pure maple syrup
+Add-Ins – 2 teaspoon pecans, ½ teaspoon cinnamon, a dash of sea salt, ½ cup mashed banana, and 2 teaspoon pure maple syrup

 CHOCOLATE PEANUT BUTTER OVERNIGHT OATS

-Add-Ins – 1-2 Tbsp peanut butter, 1-2 Tbsp chocolate chips, and 1 tsp honey
+Add-Ins – 1-2 tablespoon peanut butter, 1-2 tablespoon chocolate chips, and 1 teaspoon honey